Apollo Server 3 is officially end-of-life as of 22 October 2024.

 cacheKeyFor

 By default, RESTDatasource uses the full request URL as the cache key.
-Override this method to remove parameters or compute a custom cache key.
+Override this method to remove query parameters or compute a custom cache key.

-For example, you could use this to use header as part of the cache key.
+For example, you could use this to use header fields as part of the cache key.
 Even though we do validate header fields and don't serve responses from cache when they don't match, new responses overwrite old ones with different header fields.

 willSendRequest